michaelbromley/angular-social-demo/README.md

 * Pinterest: `Pinterest/0.1 +http://pinterest.com/`
 * Google Plus: `Google (+https://developers.google.com/+/web/snippet/)`
 * Google Structured Data Testing tool: `Google-StructuredDataTestingTool; +http://www.google.com/webmasters/tools/richsnippets`

+The `[P]` flag causes Apache to perform a remap using mod_proxy and mod_proxy_http, rather than a regular redirect.
+If a 301 redirect is used, Facebook for example will link to the "static-page.php" URL rather than the original URL.

 ### Test it out